Tx2TXT/Tx2TXT/experiment/evaluation/DeFi/uniswap_v3/readme.txt

 This is the source code of the underlying smart contract, in which token exchange logic is implemented in the `swap` function (L192).
 To simulate the whole process of exchanging tokens utilizing Uniswap, we implemented the `tradeToken` function (L389).

 2. graph_swap.png
 This is a funds transfer graph for the swap function.
 It contains two transfers.
-Both of the transfer flows first calculate the amount, and thentrade the token from an outside account into the user's account.
+Both of the transfer flows first calculate the amount, and then trade the token from an outside account into the user's account.

 3. graph_trdeToken.png
 This is a funds transfer graph for the customized tradeToken function.
 It first calculate the amount based on user input and state variable, and then transfers user-specified tokens out from the user's account to the contract, then grants permission to Uniswap, and finally calls the swap function to trade tokens into the user's account.